 Mosaic News is a personal project — built and maintained by one concerned world citizen in their spare time, out of a genuine interest in worldwide news and the lack of a single place to follow it all.
 Most news sites cover their own region well; very few give you a coherent picture of what is happening across the world at once.
-This is an attempt to build that, with a little help from AI.
+This is an attempt to build that, with help from AI.

-It regularly scans more than 31 news sources in multiple languages — including English, Dutch, French, Spanish, Arabic, German, Portuguese, and Japanese — groups stories covering the same events, and uses a large language model to write a single, integrated article that weaves the different perspectives together.
+It regularly scans more than 25 news sources in multiple languages — including English, Dutch, French, Spanish, Arabic, German, Portuguese, and Japanese — groups stories covering the same events, and uses a large language model to write a single, integrated article that weaves the different perspectives together.

 The name reflects the goal: a mosaic is made of many small pieces that together form a clearer picture.
 No single outlet covers everything, and no single outlet is without bias.
 By combining sources from different countries and editorial traditions, Mosaic News tries to give you a broader view of what is happening in the world.